 Until a smooth paste forms and pulls away from the sides of the pan.
 We're not quite there yet, but almost.

 Just a few more moments and we're done.
-Remove the pan from the heat.
+Remove the pan from the heat and transfer the dough to the bowl of a stand mixer.

 Transfer the mixture to a large pastry bag fitted with a large star tip (like this one).
 I like to use disposable bags (like these).
 Using a star tip helps the pastry dough expand evenly in the oven.